astronomer/sw-tip-of-the-month/June-2025/README.md

-# Tip of the Month - May 2025
+# Tip of the Month - June 2025

 ## Check List of Deployments Having DEBUG Logging Enabled